googleforgames/agones/docs/create_fleetautoscaler.md

 ## Next Steps

+Read the advanced [Scheduling and Autoscaling](scheduling_autoscaling.md) guide, for more details on autoscaling.

 If you want to use your own GameServer container make sure you have properly integrated the [Agones SDK](../sdks/).